cytoscape/cy-community-detection/README.md

 into [Cytoscape][cytoscape]

-Open Cytoscape and follow instructions [here][directappinstall] to install the jar just built.
+Open Cytoscape and follow instructions [here][directappinstall] and click on **Install from File...** button to load the jar created above.

 COPYRIGHT AND LICENSE
 ========================